-We have acted as Bond Counsel to the Utility Debt Securitization Authority (the "Bond Issuer") in connection with the issuance of \$935,655,000 Restructuring Bonds, Series 2022 (the "Bonds") by the Bond Issuer, a special purpose corporate municipal instrumentality of the State of New York (the "State") constituting a body corporate and politic, a political subdivision of the State and a public benefit corporation.
-In such capacity, we have examined such law and such certified proceedings, certifications, and other documents as we have deemed necessary to render this letter.
+We have acted as Bond Counsel to the Utility Debt Securitization Authority (the "Bond Issuer") in connection with the issuance of \$661,500,000 Restructuring Bonds, Series 2023TE-1 (Federally Tax-Exempt) (the "Series 2023TE-1 Bonds"), \$135,515,000 Restructuring Bonds, Series 2023TE-2 (Federally Tax-Exempt) (Green Bonds) (the "Series 2023TE-2 Bonds" and, together with the Series 2023TE-1 Bonds, the "Series 2023TE Bonds") and \$36,200,000 Restructuring Bonds, Series 2023T (Federally Taxable) (the "Series 2023TE Bonds" and collectively with the Series 2023TE Bonds, the "Bonds") by the Bond Issuer, a special purpose corporate municipal instrumentality of the State of New York (the "State") constituting a body corporate and politic, a political subdivision of the State and a public benefit corporation.
+In such capacity, we have examined such law and such certified proceedings, certifications, and other documents as we have deemed necessary to render this opinion.
 In such examination, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity with originals of all documents submitted to us as copies thereof.

-The Bonds are authorized and issued pursuant to Part B of Chapter 173 of the Laws of New York, 2013, as amended by Chapter 58 of the Laws of New York, 2015 and as further amended by Chapter 369 of the Laws of New York, 2021 (the "Act"), a resolution of the Bond Issuer adopted May 18, 2022 (the "Resolution"), and a Bond Indenture, dated as of September , 2022 (the "Bond Indenture"), by and between the Bond Issuer and The Bank of New York Mellon, as trustee (the "Bond Trustee").
+The Bonds are authorized and issued pursuant to Part B of Chapter 173 of the Laws of New York, 2013, as amended by Chapter 58 of the Laws of New York, 2015 and as further amended by Chapter 369 of the Laws of New York, 2021 (the "Act"), a resolution of the Bond Issuer adopted March 28, 2023 (the "Resolution"), and a Bond Indenture, dated as of December 15, 2023 (the "Bond Indenture"), by and between the Bond Issuer and The Bank of New York Mellon, as trustee (the "Bond Trustee").
 The Bonds are dated, mature, are payable, bear interest and are subject to redemption, all as provided in the Bond Indenture.